Skip to main content

 Student mobility

-Students participate in mobility mainly under the EU Erasmus+ Programme, but Polish and international students may also undertake a study period or follow a full degree programme within the framework of:
+Polish students and doctoral students participate in mobility mainly through the EU Erasmus+ Programme, but Polish and/or international students may also undertake a study period or follow a full degree programme within the framework of:

 • national programmes.